ice09/blockchainers-tech-sources/content/posts/pay-robots-with-crypto-money.md

 <figure>
    <img style="width:350px" border=1 src="/images/nifty.png"/>
-   <figcaption>Install Nifty or MetaMask Wallet for xDai fun.</figcaption>
 </figure>

 {{<note>}}
-Remember to choose Sokol Testnet in Nifty Wallet before proceeding.
+Choose Sokol Testnet in your wallet before proceeding.
 {{</note>}}

 Read more on the [comparison of xDai and POA Network](https://www.xdaichain.com/about-xdai/comparisons/poa) if you really want to use xDai to understand the risks.
 For POA there are no risks involved, we operate on the Testnet only.